petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service/database-service.md

 You can set these environment variables to configure the database service.
 When setting `LCP_MASTER_USER_NAME`, `LCP_MASTER_USER_PASSWORD`, and `LCP_DBNAME`, make sure to use the same values for other services that depend on the database service (e.g., the backup and Liferay services).

 You should set these variables before the first deployment.
-If a build is generated with new values for these variables, subsequent deployments will fail.
-It may be viable in a development environment to delete services and update the `LCP.json` file with new values for these variables, but this isn't viable in a production environment.
+If a build is generated with new values, subsequent deployments will fail.
+During development you can delete services and update the `LCP.json` file with new values for these variables, but this isn't viable in a production environment.

 Name                       | Default Value              | Description      |
 :--- | :--- | :--- |